intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Conclusion

-Lately, many of the Local Privilege Escalation Vulnerability have occurred due to the resulting from errors in the logic regarding Windows Service.
+Lately, many of the LPE vulnerability have occurred due to the resulting from errors in the logic regarding Windows Service.
 The analysis of Windows Search Indexer was unusual, inasmuch as vulnerabilities on memory corruption have been commonly overlooked.
 We hope that the analysis will serve as an insight to other researchers and be applied to further studies.